-Singapore is rapidly becoming Asia’s business epicenter, straddling both East and West.
+Singapore is Asia’s business epicenter, straddling both East and West.
 In fact, it has been consistently hailed as “the land of opportunity” by many, including The Economist.

-In recent years, a number of high profile investors, such as Australian coal billionaire Nathan Tinkler and Facebook co-founder Eduardo Saverin, have voiced intentions to move their base of residence to the thriving Southeast Asian city-state.
-Similarly, a number of international corporations, such as global brands Nielsen and Procter & Gamble (P&G), among others, have announced plans to establish a presence in Singapore.
+In recent years, a number of high profile investors, such as Australian coal billionaire Nathan Tinkler and Facebook co-founder Eduardo Saverin, moved their base of residence to the thriving Southeast Asian city-state.
+Similarly, a number of international corporations, have made Singapore its base for operating in Asia via Singapore.
 Moreover, highly qualified workers, executives, and managers continue to relocate to Singapore to take advantage of the myriad of opportunities it offers.
 Indeed, for individuals, investors and global enterprises alike, relocating to Singapore is an ideal and desirable option.

 Singapore company incorporation specialist Rikvin enumerates the top 10 reasons to relocate to Singapore: